theypsilon/concat/README.md

-And if you want fine-grained control of the underlying std::stringstream, you may also supply it.
+And if you want fine-grained control of the underlying ``std::stringstream``, you may also supply it.
 Just make sure that you pass it as the first parameter (second, if there is also a separator parameter).

     std::stringstream s;